Gibson posts shutout, Ducks hold off Wild 1-0 in home opener

 “It was an all-around good effort,” Deslauriers said.
 “When you get those odd-man rushes, things open up and I just had to put it in.
 That was a great pass by Shatty.”

-Shattenkirk’s assist was his first point since the Stanley Cup winner signed in the offseason with the Ducks, who opened a four-game homestand in their first game at Honda Center in 313 days after beginning the new season with two losses in Las Vegas.
+Shattenkirk’s assist was his first point since the Stanley Cup winner signed with the Ducks, who opened a four-game homestand in their first game at Honda Center in 313 days after beginning the new season with two losses at Vegas.

 Talbot stopped 27 shots in the Wild’s first loss of the season.
 Minnesota began the year just up the I-5 freeway in Los Angeles by rallying from a pair of two-goal deficits to win twice in the third period, becoming the first team in NHL history to pull off the feat in its first two games.